 One thing that I find refreshing in Japan, take note, not just Tokyo, is that there are plants, trees and flowers everywhere!Literally everywhere!
 It is so relaxing to the eye, and the air too!

-Tokyo Tower is like the Eiffel Tower of Tokyo.
+Tokyo Tower is like the Japan’s version of Paris’ Eiffel Tower.
 From it, you can get a full view of Tokyo, even reaching a glimpse at Tokyo Disneyland.
 Guests are given two options on what deck they want to view Tokyo.
 The higher view is more expensive, of course but those who had been there said that the the view from that standpoint is breathtaking.